SebastianGlavind/SebastianGlavind.github.io/_pages/publications.md

 </ol>
 {% endcomment %}

-* Glavind, S. T., Sepulveda, J. G., and Faber, M. H., "On big data analysis for damage detection", submitted to the 13th International Conference on Structural Safety and Reliability (ICOSSAR 2021-2022), ICOSSAR2021-P0569, 2022.

 * Nielsen, L., Glavind, S. T., and Faber, M. H., "On Course for Calamity? – on Knowledge and Memory in Capacity Building for Risk Governance", invited to Taylor & Francis special issue.

 Journal papers